pnp/pnpcore/docs/articles/contributor/readme.md

 - Has inline documentation on the model class and methods
 - Always implements the `IDataModelCollection<TModel>` interface where `TModel` is the actual interface (e.g. `IList` in above sample)
 - Optionally implements the `IQueryable<TModel>` interface where `TModel` is the actual interface (e.g. `IList` in above sample) whenever the model can be queried using linq queries
-- Optionally implements the `ISupportPaging` interface whenever the data in the collection can be retrieved from the server via paging
+- Optionally implements the `ISupportPaging<TModel>` interface whenever the data in the collection can be retrieved from the server via paging

 Optionally a collection interface defines methods which add behavior.